mhoye/moderntools/README.md

 ## Shells, shell customizations and ergonomic improvements

-*   The [Fish Shell](https://fishshell.com/), "a command line shell for the 90's."
+*   [fish](https://fishshell.com): Finally, a command line shell for the 90s.
+Non-posix, but with nice defaults for interactive use right out of the box (very little need for custom configuration and plugins).
+    * [OhMyFish](https://github.com/oh-my-fish/oh-my-fish): Plugin system for fish, for those missing complexity.
+    * [Fisher](https://github.com/jorgebucaran/fisher): The other plugin manager for fish, compatible with oh-my-fish plugins.
 *   [zsh](https://en.wikipedia.org/wiki/Z_shell): A modernized, modular update to Bash with a lot of new utility built in.
-*   Building on zsh, [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh/) + [Alacritty](https://github.com/alacritty/alacritty): this trifecta of terminal emulator, shell and shell extensions turns out to be a powerful combination.
+    * [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh/) + [Alacritty](https://github.com/alacritty/alacritty): this trifecta of terminal emulator, shell and shell extensions turns out to be a powerful combination.
 *   [Starship.rs](https://starship.rs/): Cross-shell prompt customization that looks very pretty.
 *   [atuin](https://github.com/atuinsh/atuin): "magical shell history", storing shell history in an SQLite DB and offering fully-encrypted shell-history sync between devices.
 *   [mcfly](https://github.com/cantino/mcfly): replaces the usual ctrl-r shell-history search handler with a more powerful tool, super cool.